sadiaTab/CPJITSDP/README.md

 <li>
 Attributes[16]: Timestamp when the commit was submitted to the repository.
 </li>
-<li>Attributes[17]: Serial number associated to a project.
+<li>Attributes[17]: Index number associated to a project.
 For example, in this paper, project_no for Tomcat is 0 and JGroups is 1. </li>
 <li>Attributes[18]: commit_type is a number selected based on the following scenario:
   <ul>
     <li>The commit is not buggy: commit_type 0</li>